AOfstein/How-to-Play-Azul/README.md

  * 2 players: 5 factory displays
  * 5 players: 7 factory displays
  * 4 players: 9 factory displays

+[comment]:# (add visuals of how the board can be set up, with rings increasing in size and player number in the middle; maybe animated? either way, you need a caption)

 3. Fill the bag with 100 tiles (20 of each color)
 4. Draw 4 tiles for each factory display.